Oricon Enterprises Limited

-The Directors were evaluated on aspects such as attendance and contribution at Board /Committee Meetings and guidance / support to the management outside Board / CommitteeMeetings.
+The Directors were evaluated on aspects such as attendance and contribution at Board /Committee Meeting and guidance / support to the management outside Board / CommitteeMeetings.
 In addition the Chairman was also evaluated on Key aspects of his roleincluding setting the strategic agenda of the Board encouraging active engagement of allBoard Members.

-Evaluation of Independent Directors was done by the entire Board.
+Evaluation of Independent Directors was done by the Entire board.

-18. Particulars of Loans Guarantees and Investments.
+19. Particulars of Loans Guarantees and Investments

-Particulars of Loans Guarantees and Investment as required under Section 186 of theCompanies Act 2013 read with the Companies (Meeting of Board and its Powers) Rules 2014are given in Notes no. 11 12 and 46 forming part of Financial Statements.
+Particulars of Loans Guarantees and Investment as required under Section 186 of theCompanies Act 2013 read with the Companies (Meeting of Board and its Powers) Rules 2014are given in Notes no. 89 10 14 and 18 forming part of Financial Statements.

-The Disclosures as required under Accounting Standard - 18 (AS-18) 'Related PartyDislcosures''notified under Rule 7 of the Companies (Accounts) Rules 2014 has beenprovided in Note No. 27 of the notes forming part of the Financial Statements.
+The Disclosures as required under IND AS 24 'Related Party Dislcosures''notified under Rule 7 of the Companies (Accounts) Rules 2014 have been provided in NoteNo.
+53 of the Notes forming part of the Financial Statements.

-20. Declaration of Independent Directors
+21. Declaration of Independent Directors

 The Independent Directors have submitted their disclosures/ declarations to the Boardthat they fulfill all the requirements as stipulated in Section 149(6) of the CompaniesAct 2013 so as to qualify themselves to be appointed as Independent Directors under theprovisions of the Companies Act 2013 and the relevant rules.

 22. Directors Responsibility Statement

-(ii) that the Directors have selected such accounting policies and applied themconsistently and made judgments and estimates that were reasonable and prudent so as togive a true and fair view of the state of affairs of the Company at the end of thefinancial year and of the profit of the Company for the year under review.
+(ii) that the Directors have selected such accounting policies and applied themconsistently and made judgments and estimates that were reasonable and prudent so as togive a true and fair view of the state of affairs of the Company at the end of thefinancial year and of the profit of the Company for the year under review;

 (iii) that the Directors have taken proper and sufficient care for the maintenance ofadequate accounting records in accordance with the Provisions of the Companies Act 2013for safeguarding the assets of the Company and for preventing and detecting fraud andother irregularities;